 Look, we all know that the Super Bowl is still just a football game, and football is just a diversion from our normal and awful lives, and that sports are meaningless, and that ultimately we’re still cold and alone in this universe and blah blah.
 There are far, far worse things happening in the world than losing a football game, even a rather significant one.

 Now with that disclaimer out of the way, I can say this: having the memory of reaching, clawing, and stretching out before coming one yard short of winning the Super Bowl hanging over your football career must be a special kind of mental anguish.

 5. THE helicopter

-Please recall that Manning was 37 years young when he ran those eight yards, diving to secure a key first down that will forever be remembered as the iconic moment in his career.
+Please recall that Elway was 37 years young when he ran those eight yards, diving to secure a key first down that will forever be remembered as the iconic moment in his career.
 It’s a play that prolonged what would eventually be a 92-yard touchdown drive after a Terrell Davis plunge a few snaps later, giving the Broncos a lead they wouldn’t relinquish.

 4. James Harrison rumbles and bumbles